superfly/macaroon/macaroon-thought.md

   token, to use as a 3P caveat on Macaroons authorizing super-sensitive operations.

+## Brief Essay, Semantics Of Checking, Cont'd

+Each part of the Macaroon-checking problem has its own pet complexities:

+* Verification is complicated because we have thousands of different points in our production environment that need to check Macaroons.
+Macaroons rely entirely on symmetric cryptography, so anything that can directly verify a Macaroon can also mint new ones, which isn't ideal.

+* Clearing is complicated because the information needed to clear a caveat is itself distributed; given a request to delete app `555` and a Macaroon that says "you can do anything to org `4721`", you still need to know whether app `555` belongs to org `4721` to clear the caveat.

+But the underlying design of Macaroons also kills off a lot of complexity, which is why hipsters like us are so taken with them:

+* In the main, verification of Macaroon signatures relies entirely on HMAC;
+  there's no error-prone public key signatures, no headers that select which cryptography you're using, and not a lot of cryptographic mistakes you could possibly make.

+* The clearing model for Macaroons --- just check every caveat individually and reject the request if any of them fail --- drastically simplifies authorization logic.
+There aren't dependencies or other kinds of hidden state between caveats.

 ## Service Tokens

 This isn't user-servicable detail, but is ideally useful for people who work at Fly.io and at least a little interesting for people who don't.